Consistent form, soft touch

 Most young players can not shoot well.
 Even into high school, we see the majority of players unable to make even open shots Why is this?

 - Form precedes function.
 Proper shooting form is not taught enough.

 - Plain and simple–kids do not get enough shooting repetitions.
 Execution with NO THOUGHT is a habit.
 Kids must be able to pull the trigger quickly with proper form.
 This is accomplished in 1 way only–via thousands and thousands of practice repetitions.
 There are no tricks.
 There are no short cuts.

-- Beginning players: proper ball position, coordinated leg drive at release, off hand falls off just prior to release, begin teaching wrist snap to create rotation
+- Beginning players: proper ball position, coordinated and rythmic leg drive at release, off hand falls off just prior to release, begin teaching wrist snap to create rotation

 - Intermediate players: reinforce all of the above, introduce primary shooting footwork–JUMP STOPS and PIVOTS.

 - Advanced players: reinforce all of the above, sharpen ball fakes (up fakes, hesitation moves, pass fakes), teach primary shots like the jump shot, the runner, the step back, the 3 point shot, the jump hook, the turnaround and others.
 Advanced players should be able to CREATE THEIR OWN SHOT and be able to describe what a GOOD SHOT is.
 See Basics shooting videos.

 Basics does NOT SUBSCRIBE to the current model of travel, competition and CONSTANT play as youngsters develop in any sport.
 We know that emphasizing skills and school and appropriate adult modeling for these kids MUST COME FIRST.
 If you are interested in learning the Basics methodology for your program, your school district or your child, you are encouraged to explore the web site, the Pyramid of Skill, or to CALL or EMAIL with any questions.
 616 402-1600 info@Basicssports.com Thank you